 In the new Itasca State Park, logging still was going on when Douglas Lodge was built in 1905, "a jewel standing in mud.''

 Along with log cabins and the 1910 Club House, it's still owned and operated by the state of Minnesota (for more, see Lodgings in Minnesota state parks).

 These and other resorts flourished.
 By then, Minnesota already had latched onto the Lake Wobegon concept of tourism: According to state brochures, its air was purer, its lakes bluer and its fish all above average.

 Tourists bought it and came from all over windswept North Dakota, the dry prairies of Kansas and Oklahoma, the humid South.

 In Itasca State Park, the Douglas Lodge has been housing tourists since 1905.

 Times have changed.
-Many resorts, however, still evoke the days of old.
-Some maintain an air of old-fashioned gentility, from the days when Texas oil millionaires brought their maids and butlers.
+There are still a few resorts, however, that maintain an air of old-fashioned gentility, from the days when Texas oil millionaires brought their maids and butlers.

 Others still cater to people who just want to sit and look at the lake.
-Others have magnificent façades barely noticed by guests hurrying to make a tee time.
+Others have magnificent faηades barely noticed by guests hurrying to make a tee time.

 But each has a history, and none can be duplicated.